edweena/motor.js/readme.md

 * **Motor.play**( sequenceToPlay *[string, optional]* )
 Starts playing a sequence.
 If no argument is supplied, the last-created sequence will play.

-#### Motor.currentSeq{}
-Always contains the current playing sequence.
-Don’t modify this.
-**Methods**
-* Motor.currentSeq.**replaceClip**( track *[string]*, clip *[array]* )
-Replaces the data in a specific track within a sequence with new
 #### Sequence {}
 **Methods**
 * Motor.seqs[ sequence name ].**onLaunch**( function *[function]* )
 Define a function that is called whenever the sequence is started.
-* Motor.seqs[ sequence name ].**onStep**( function *[function]* )
+* Motor.seqs[ sequence name ].**onStep**( stepNumber *[integer]*, function *[function]* OR sequenceName *[string]* OR sequenceNames *[array of strings]* )
-Define a function that is called on each step of a sequence.
+Define a function or sequence that is called on a specific step of a sequence.
-* Motor.seqs[ sequence name ].**playNext**( sequences *[object]* )
-Using playNext(), you can chain together sequences to form longer compositions.
+Using onStep(), you can chain together sequences to form longer compositions.
 In the object, the key is a step value that when reached, will trigger the next sequence.
 If you include more than one sequence name in the array, the chance of playing each sequence is divided amongst them.
 To make one sequence more likely to play next, simply add more copies of its name to the array.
 Using this method, it is easy to create complex, chance based logic to control the flow of a composition.

 ```javascript
 sillySequencer.newSeq(‘intro’, {
 	kick: 		[1,,,,,,,, 1,,,,,,,,],